By: Kate Ashford January 28, 2020

 If you don’t have at least three months of savings in an account right now, make it a priority to pile it up.
 That may mean putting off other purchases and major travel until you’ve amassed enough to cover your bases.

 On paydays, see how much money you can funnel into this account while still leaving enough income to cover your necessities.
-If you’re really disciplined, set up an automatic transfer on paydays from your checking account to a savings account—you’ll save first and spend second, which is the key to a successful savings plan.
+To make the process easier, you could set up an automatic transfer on paydays from your checking account to a savings account—you’ll save first and spend second, which is the key to a successful savings plan.

 Where you put this money is another consideration.
 Initially, you may want to start with the safest place possible, such as a bank savings or checking account.
 But keep in mind that at the present time, those accounts may pay little or no interest.